 6 things to consider when implementing virtual volunteering

 Virtual volunteering needs due consideration when you’re setting up processes.
-There’s a lot that will be different compared to your hands-on volunteering opportunities.
+There’s a lot that will be different compared to your hands-on corporate volunteering opportunities.

 It’s important to keep in mind it’s not always about sharing skills.
 Whether someone doesn’t feel like they have the skills to volunteer online or simply wants something less mentally taxing, there are plenty of other opportunities out there.